swcarpentry/managing-research-software-projects/all.md

 ====

-HERE

-*   Always use a package manager to manage installation
+---
+title: "Packaging"
+teaching: 5
+exercises: 10
+questions:
+- "FIXME"
+objectives:
+- "FIXME"
+keypoints:
+- "FIXME"
+---

 *   Describe dependencies in machine-readable form

+> ## Requirements for a Simple Website
+>
+> ~~~
+> Django>=1.9,<1.10
+> PyYAML
+> requests>=2.0
+> ~~~
+{: .source}

-    *   Always set up development machines using the package manager
+*    Set up development machines using a package manager
+    *   Doesn't guarantee that the file is up to date, but it helps
+*   Use the same package description to install software on users' machines
+*   Package managers are often painful to work with
+    *   Like standards, everybody has their own
+    *   Often language-specific
+    *   Often complex (because they're solving complex problems)
+    *   Focus on libraries - generally don't address extra development tools

+> ## Dependencies
+>
+> Describe your project's dependencies in the format shown above.
+{: .challenge}

+{% include links.md %}

 ====